tunaphish/reaper/wiki/todo/content/Misc Reaper Content Ideas.md

 - [ ] No Character Arcs over course of game.
 	- [ ] Mostly front and backloaded.
 Revelations should clue you in on the nature of what you are experiencing.

+- Don’t include height on purpose to show a character blathering on and on
+- Everyone learns pose.
+Or aesthetics.
+Does more damage?

+• ⁃ Pose during a conversation

 - constantly recontextualizing previous abilities and techniques
 	- Menu that makes no sense until it’s reconfextualized and super powerful